 - Joint pain and stiffness

-- Swelling and noise when you move the affected joint
+- Swelling and clicking occur when the affected joint is moved.

 - Maintain a healthy weight